downloadtheworld/3cxSimCalls/README.md

 It will take **a while**

-Output csv file should give you every second during the 90 days and how many simultaneous calls there were during that second (if there were more than 3 calls because otherwise the file would be biiiig).
+Output csv file should give you every second during the 90 days and how many simultaneous calls there were during that second (if there were more than 3 calls because otherwise the file would be biiiig.
+Change the number on line 35 if you want to change that.)

 Is it slow and inefficient?
 You betcha!